 277.2 |

-Note: F304/F316/F321 rated to 540°C. F347/F310 rated to 595°C. For F316L, limit is 425°C. Full tables per ASME B16.5-2020 Tables 2-3.1.
+Note: F304/F316/F321 rated to 540°C. F347/F310 rated to 595°C. For F316L, limit is 425°C. Full tables per ASME B16.5-2025 Tables 2-3.1.

 5. Flange Dimensions — Class 150 & Class 300 (Selected NPS)

 Key dimensions for Weld Neck (WN) flanges.
-Full tables per ASME B16.5 Tables.
+Full tables per ASME B16.5-2025 Tables.
 For Class 400/600/900/1500/2500, refer to B16.5 Tables 6 through 12.
+Bolt hole tolerances and flange thickness tolerances have been optimized in the 2025 edition (§6.5).

 5.1 Class 150 — Weld Neck Flange Dimensions (mm)